jcaraway-na/stock-analysis/README.md

 ### OBJECTIVE

 - DELIVERABLE 1: Please see attached Refactored VBA Code for the Green-Stocks Analyzer.
-- DELIVERABLE 2: Release notes over review of the refactored code compaired to legacy code.
+- DELIVERABLE 2: Release notes for review of the refactored code.
+Will include summaries for areas of improved code.

 ---
 ---